floweredscarf/su25/projects/byow/index.md

    to.
 But if you need to comment some lines out to pass the autograder and then uncomment them for the checkoff, that's OK.
 You can use
    `git log` to help you here.
 Copy this SHA and save it somewhere.
-2. Ensure that this commit is before the deadline, and run your code from this commit to double-check that it is indeed the commit you'd like graded.
+2. Ensure that this commit is before the Phase II deadline, and run your code from this commit to double-check that it is indeed the commit you'd like graded.
 If your commit was from after the deadline, you'll receive a 50% penalty.
 3. Paste it carefully into the form submission.
 4. **Do not ignore step 3**.
 If you paste the incorrect SHA, we'll grade an incorrect version of your code, and if you